exercism/ruby/exercises/concept/exceptions/.docs/instructions.md

-In this exercise you will be building error handling for a simple integer calculator.
+In this exercise you will be building error handling for a simple calculator.

 The goal is to have a working calculator that returns a string with the following pattern: `16 + 51 = 67`, when provided with arguments `16`, `51` and `+`.